Learning in the Recurrent State: Gradient Descent with Linear Recurrent Networks: Inductive bias for ICL in LRNNs

 \subsection{Relationship with linear self-attention}

-As described previously, the unnormalized linear self-attention can be written in a recurrent form~\cite{katharopoulos_transformers_2020} as shown in \eqref{eq:lsa-recurrent}.
-This uses the input token from exactly one time time step to update the recurrent state $\mZ_t$, and to produce the output.
+As described above, unnormalized linear self-attention can be written in recurrent form~\cite{katharopoulos_transformers_2020}, as shown in \eqref{eq:lsa-recurrent}.
+It uses the token from a single time step to update the recurrent state $\mZ_t$ and produce the output.